Can pets eat French Fry?

 Description

-French fries are potato strips that are usually blanched, par-cooked, and then deep-fried or oven-finished for a crisp exterior.
-They are commonly served as sides with burgers, sandwiches, and fried foods.
-Typical fries are high in fat and sodium, especially from restaurant and fast-food preparation.
+French fries are potato strips blanched and deep-fried or oven-finished for a crisp exterior, served as sides with burgers, sandwiches, and fried foods.

 Disclaimer: The content on this site is for informational purposes only and does not constitute veterinary advice.
 Always consult with a qualified veterinarian regarding your pet's diet and health.
 If you suspect your pet has ingested something toxic, contact your vet or a poison control center.
 Read full medical disclaimer.